jasujm/enhanced-enum/docs/enhancedenumlib.rst

 The native C++ enums are a good choice for types labeling choices from a limited set.
 They are

-- Type safe: It's hard for a programmer to deliberately create an enum object holding a value not in the predetermined set.
+- Type safe: It's hard for a programmer to accidentally create an enum object holding a value not in the predetermined set.

 - Lightweight: Under the hood enum is just an integer